What must I note when working in Germany?

 To obtain the work permit – if your residence permit does not generally permit work – you need a specific job offer.
 You can obtain a form from the immigration authority, on which your employer must provide precise details of the job offered.
 With this form, the employment agencies must then check if applicable whether there are unemployed Germans or EU citizens who could be given the vacant position.
 For asylum seekers and people with permission to remain until deported, it is no longer necessary to perform this check in many regions of Germany.
 For them too, however, it must be checked whether the working conditions comply with the statutory regulations – wage, holiday entitlement etc. This permit process can take several weeks.

 For some forms of employment, the immigration authority can issue a work permit to asylum seekers and people with permission to remain until deported, with no need whatsoever for a check to be performed by the German federal employment agency.
 This applies particularly for vocational training, for example also for the employment of highly qualified people or for internships if they have been agreed under minimum wage law or are funded from EU resources.After residence of four years, any employment may be undertaken essentially without the need for the employment agency still to check.
 However, it must be noted that people with permission to remain until deported whom the immigration authority accuses of delaying their own deportation receive no work permit.
-The same applies for citizens of Albania, Bosnia-Herzegovina, Kosovo, Macedonia, Montenegro and Serbia if they applied for asylum in Germany after 31.08.2015.
+The same applies for citizens of Albania, Bosnia-Herzegovina, Kosovo, Macedonia, Montenegro and Serbia if they applied for asylum in Germany after 31.08.2015 and the application has been rejected.

 You obtain the work permit from the Berlin immigration authority, if the same has made a positive decision about your “application for permission to take up employment”.
 In addition to the application, you must also submit the “job specification” form completed by the employer and an employment contract or the confirmation that you have the job.